 What are startup costs?

 Startup costs are expenses incurred in the process of starting a new business, and they should be outlined in detail in your business plan.
 A business plan is absolutely essential to launching a business, and writing one should be one of your very first steps.

 In your business plan, you’ll outline what you believe your initial startup costs will be.
 Be generous and overbudget for them; unexpected costs are sure to pop up, and you don’t want to run out of funds before you get your business off the ground.

 Likewise, underestimating expenses falsely increases net profit projections, which could end in disaster for you and your business.
-[Read related article: The Do's and Don'ts of Writing a Great Business Plan]
+[Read related article: Guide to Creating a Business Plan With Template]

 Key takeaway: Startup costs include all expenses incurred while creating a new business.
 When writing your business plan, overbudget for startup costs to ensure you have enough money to get started, even if unexpected costs arise.

 Editor’s note: Looking for the right loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.